Hopson97/ThinMatrix-OpenGL-Engine/README.md

 ##Tutorial 13
 This was optimizing.

-His method of doing it is questionable, as bascially it creates a new vector for every model and then adds all the current entities into it's respective one, and then adds it into a map.
+His method of doing it is questionable, as basically it creates a new vector for every model and then adds all the current entities into it's respective one, and then adds it into a map.
 Every frame.

-Unforunatly I didn't test the performance before hand, but I did afterwards.
+Unfortunately I didn't test the performance before hand, but I did afterwards.
 With full optimizations (-O3) I managed to render this scene with an average of about 25 frames per second.
 (Basically 35,000 cubes)

 Image:
 ![lots of cubes]( http://i.imgur.com/gDkc94K.png "cubes")